-A continuation of SPA 101.
-Media will be incorporated into classroom experiences.
-Media are incorporated into the classroom experience and web-based materials are a required part of the course.
+This course is a continuation of SPA 101.
+Media are incorporated into the classroom experience, and web-based materials are a required part of the course.
 Not open to native Spanish speakers.
 Prerequisite: SPA 101 or two years high school Spanish.
 3 lecture hours per week.
 3 credit hours.